Brayton Hall: Brayton at war

-In 1942, the Royal Air Force (RAF) requisitioned the Brayton Park estate, which afterwards became one of the last two all-new Satellite Landing Grounds (No. 39 SLG) for dispersed aircraft storage to open in Britain during World War II.
-After a delayed start a considerable numbers of aircraft flew in for storage under the control of No 12 Maintenance Unit at Kirkbride.
+In 1942, the Royal Air Force (RAF) requisitioned the Brayton Park estate, which afterwards became one of the last two all-new Satellite Landing Grounds (No. 39 SLG) for dispersed aircraft storage to open in Britain during the Second World War.
+After a delayed start a considerable numbers of aircraft flew in for storage under the control of No. 12 Maintenance Unit RAF at RAF Kirkbride.
 Officers and men of the RAF were billeted in the main hall and outhouses and within Nissen huts around the grounds.
 Two main runways were constructed for the airfield; one ran south – east from the main estate and the other ran east – west over the middle of the estate, the whole being enclosed by security fencing and barbed wire.
 Although Brayton saw several Supermarine Spitfires pass through it tended to process larger aircraft types; and the sight of four-engined Handley Page Halifaxes and Boeing B-17 Flying Fortresses were not uncommon.
 Less familiar residents in RAF service included two other American aircraft designs along with the Fortress, the tricycle undercarriage North American B-25 Mitchell medium bomber and single-engined Vultee A-31 Vengeance, designed as a dive bomber but destined to mainly see military service as a target tug.

 However it was one of Britain's best-loved aircraft which became Brayton's most numerous resident.
 Examples of the Vickers Wellington had flown into Brayton right from the beginning of the airfield's life, numbers in time reaching well into three figures.
-Many were still at Brayton by the end of World War Two in Europe but peacetime then saw these aircraft fairly quickly depart to Kirkbride, leaving their former SLG home to officially close on January 31, 1946.
+Many were still at Brayton by the end of the Second World War in Europe but peacetime then saw these aircraft fairly quickly depart to Kirkbride, leaving their former SLG home to officially close on 31 January 1946.

 Brayton post war

 The estate was purchased in 1939 by Henry Dryden Ward from Wolsingham, County Durham.
-After World War II his son Robert Henry and his wife Lena moved into Home Farm with their two young sons Dryden and Barrie.
+After the Second World War his son Robert Henry and his wife Lena moved into Home Farm with their two young sons Dryden and Barrie.
 The hall fell into disrepair and much of the stonework was taken down and removed to Wolsingham by Henry Dryden Ward, which was later used to build Rogerley Hall on the outskirts of the village.
 This family still own the estate today.
 For many years they used the remainder of the derelict building as a knackery, they ran a successful sawmill business then turned their hand to the leisure industry.
 They designed and built a nine-hole golf course, while continuing to allow fishing in the lake.
-The gardener's cottage, now a separate business is a flourishing restaurant, licensed to sell alcohol of course.
+The gardener's cottage, now a separate business is a flourishing restaurant, licensed to sell alcohol.